What is Operations Management?

 The manager relies on past and present data on the uptake of the company’s products to determine future trends in consumption.
 The forecasts help the company know the volume of products needed to meet the market demand.

 3. Supply Chain Management

-The operations manager manages the supply chain process by maintaining control of the inventory management, production process, distribution, sales, and sourcing of suppliers to supply required goods at reasonable prices.
+The operations manager manages the supply chain process by maintaining control of inventory management, the production process, distribution, sales, and sourcing of suppliers to supply required goods at reasonable prices.
 A properly managed supply chain process will result in an efficient production process, low overhead costs, and timely delivery of products to consumers.

 4. Delivery Management

 The operations manager is in charge of delivery management.
 The manager ensures that the goods are delivered to the consumer in a timely manner.
-They must follow up with the consumers to ensure that the goods delivered are what the consumers ordered and that they meet their functionality needs.
+They must follow up with consumers to ensure that the goods delivered are what the consumers ordered and that they meet their functionality needs.

 If the customer is unsatisfied with the product or is complaining about certain features of the product, the operations manager receives the feedback and forwards it to the relevant departments.

 Ideal Skills of an Operations Manager

 Unlike the marketing or finance departments, where managers are responsible for their departments, operations management is a cross-department role where the manager assumes an array of responsibilities across multiple disciplines.
 To be successful, an operations manager must possess the following skills:

 Organizational abilities refer to the ability of the operations manager to focus on different projects without getting distracted by the many processes.
 The operations manager should be able to plan, execute, and monitor each project to the end without losing focus.